 As part of the admission process, the state board of bar examiners sent a letter to the associate dean, asking whether she had any information bearing upon Student’s honesty, trustworthiness, or fitness to practice law.
 The associate dean, a member of the state bar, responded that she had no such information.
 Because Student’s application appeared to be in order, he was admitted to legal practice after passing the bar exam.

 Soon after, Student began work as a junior associate at a law firm.
-One day, about six months later, Student met Friend, a law school classmate, for lunch.
+One day, about six months later, Student went to lunch with Friend, a law school classmate who was admitted to the bar and working as a junior associate at a different firm.
 As the two reminisced about law school, Student asked Friend whether he could tell her something in the strictest confidence.
 Friend nodded yes.
 Student then told Friend that the law school had terminated his externship, because he had falsified his time records.
 Friend asked Student whether the incident had caused a problem in his bar admission.
 Student replied, “No. The bar didn’t know about it.
 It was not on my record, and I was not stupid enough to tell them.”
 This information greatly disturbed and upset Friend, but she decided that she had to honor her promise to keep the matter confidential.

 - Did Student violate any American Bar Association Model Rules of Professional Conduct (Rules) in connection with his application for admission to the bar?
 Explain.